KensLearningCurve/StrategyPatternDemo/README.md

 # StrategyPatternDemo
-Code the goes with the tutorial about Strategy Pattern in C#
+Code the goes with the tutorial about [Strategy Pattern in C#]("").

+Use this code to follow the tutorial.